thindil/steamsky/bin/doc/MODDING.md

 ### Ship module data structure
 - Each ship module starts with tag `module`.
-- Attribute `index` is a module index (it can be number or text) and must be unique.
+- Attribute `index` is a module index (it can be a number or text) and must be unique.
 This value is used in ships data entries.
-- Optional attribute `action`: what to do with this module.
+- Optional attribute `action`: What to do with this module.
 Possible values
   are: "add" (add this module, default option), "remove" (remove this module) or "update" (update selected module).
 - Attribute `name`: Standard name of module.
 Will be visible in ship info screen